TadiT7/treble_experimentations_wiki/HTC-U12-Life.md

 * Little chance stucks at lockscreen when trying to unlock

-* System UI frozes frequently on some GSI (Try delete `/System/app/NfcNci` through root explorer or TWRP
+* System UI freezes frequently on some GSI (Try delete `/System/app/NfcNci` through root explorer or TWRP

+* System nearly freezes in ringtone selection window (only on R)

 ## Requirements